Analysis | What we know about David Perdue’s stock trades

 His Democratic opponent, Jon Ossoff, has been accusing Perdue of enriching himself at the outset of the pandemic while average Americans struggle to find jobs and pay rent.
 Ossoff even called him a “crook” at one debate.
 It’s helpful to Ossoff that new reporting has revealed even more trades by Perdue that raise questions about whether he’s using his influence to make money.

-Democrats also think this helps contrast Perdue, a wealthy former CEO, and Loeffler, one of the wealthiest members of Congress whose husband owns the parent company of the New York Stock Exchange, with their candidates’ backstories.
-Ossoff’s wife is a doctor who got coronavirus while working with patients.
-Raphael Warnock, who is challenging Loeffler, grew up in public housing.
+Democrats also think this helps contrast Perdue, a wealthy former CEO, and Loeffler, one of the wealthiest members of Congress, whose husband owns the parent company of the New York Stock Exchange, with their candidates’ backstories.
+Ossoff’s wife is a doctor who was infected with the coronavirus while working with patients.
+The Rev. Raphael Warnock, who is challenging Loeffler, grew up in public housing.

 That said, accusing the Republican senators of being corrupt isn’t a new line of attack from Democrats.
 They were saying much of the same thing before the Nov.
 3 election.
 Perdue briefly ran an ad saying he was cleared of wrongdoing, and he ended up getting more votes than Ossoff.